RianTavares/node-crawler/README.md

 1. Download [Postman](https://www.getpostman.com/) and install it
 2. With the API running just do a `POST` request with the URL `http://localhost:3000/api/v1/login`
-3. Remember to pass username:`root` and password:`123` into the body of this request
+3. Remember to pass username:`root` and password:`123` into the body of this request with the option `x-www-for-urlencoded` selected
 4. Copy the request response
 5. Open a `GET` request with the URL `http://localhost:3000/api/v1/info` and choose the tab "Authorization" with the type `Bearer Token`
 6. Then paste the request response previously copied in step 4 into "Token" input and send the request